gofynd/fdk-client-golang/documentation/APPLICATION.md

 Retrieve the available stock of the products.
-You can use this API to retrieve stock of multiple products at a time.
-Only 50 product IDs can be given in a single API request
+Use this API to retrieve stock of multiple products (up to 50) at a time.

 *Success Response:*

-The ProductStockStatus object.
-See example below or refer `ProductStockStatusResponse` for details
+Success.
+Returns the status of the product stock.Check the example shown below or refer `ProductStockStatusResponse` for more details.

 Schema: `ProductStockStatusResponse`